nucypher/nucypher/docs/source/demos/heartbeat_demo.md

 ## Install Nucypher

-Acquire the nucypher application code and install the dependencies.
+Acquire the `nucypher` application code and install the dependencies.
-For a full installation guide see the [NuCypher Installation Guide](/guides/installation_guide).
+For a full installation guide see the [NuCypher Installation Guide](../guides/installation_guide).

 ## Run the Demo

-Assuming you already have `nucypher` installed with the `demos` extra, running the Heartbeat demo only involves running the `alicia.py` and `doctor.py` scripts; Run `alicia.py` first:
+Assuming you already have `nucypher` installed with the `demos` extra and a [local fleet of Ursulas running](local_fleet_demo), running the Heartbeat demo only involves executing the `alicia.py` and `doctor.py` scripts, contained in the `examples/heartbeat_demo` directory.
+Run `alicia.py` first:

 ```bash
 (nucypher)$ python alicia.py